 Edges

-Edges connect nodes within a flow.
-Every flow must begin with a Start Node and end with one or more End Node.
+Edges connect nodes within a agentic workflow.
+Every agentic workflow must begin with a Start Node and end with one or more End Node.

 Node types